-We were asked to perform material characterizations of AISI-SAE 4140 Miner Torque Shafts.
+O’Donnell Consulting was asked to Perform Material Characterizations of AISI-SAE 4140 Miner Torque Shafts.

 Chemical, microstructural, and mechanical characterizations were performed on three continuous miner drive torque shafts for comparison purposes.
 Two of the shafts were fabricated from AISI-SAE 4140 steel (Shafts S & J).
 Shaft X was fabricated from a non-standard medium carbon resulfurized free machining grade steel.
 All shafts were hardened and tempered.
 Variations were noted between the material chemistries, melt practice and heat treatments.
 Mechanical properties were used to calculate the torque values required for shear overload failure of each shaft.